 Rubell Family Collection: New Acquisitions, Miami, FL

-The Strangeness Will Wear Off, David Castillo Gallery, Miami Beach, FL
+The Strangeness Will Wear Off, David Castillo, Miami Beach, FL

 Early 21st Century Art, Almine Rech, London, UK